AckimJnr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions #Mirror olleh's permissions to hello 11-directories_permissions #Add execute permitions to all subdirectories of the current directory for the owner and the group owner and other users
-12-directory_permissions #Create directory called my_dir with permissions 751 in the working directory
+12-directory_permissions #Create directory called my_dir with permissions 751 in the working directory 13-change_group	#Change group owner of file called hello in current dir to school